Psalms For Life

 The love that cannot fail

-We all choose between two kinds of power: self-centered, coercive power and the power of God’s love, which bears all for love’s sake.
+We must all choose between two kinds of power: self-centered, coercive power and the power of God’s love, which bears all for love’s sake.
 This psalm assures us God’s love will ultimately triumph.

 Praise YHWH, all you nations!